 As a digital nomad when I first moved to Vientiane, Laos; I’d no idea where to get a coffee and smoothie with decent WIFI.
+But after 1.5 months now I know the best cafes in Vientiane.
 Immediately after starting my search, I found the cafe scene in Vientiane was a phenomenon.
-I noticed the cafes were popping out in every turn and streets.
-And after some trials and errors found the best cafes in Vientiane.
+I noticed the Vientiane cafe were popping out in every turn and streets.

 1. Senglao Cafe

 Hands down the BEST iced coffee in South East Asia.
 If you appreciate a proper brew, fresh ingredients, you will find the coffee is excellent, often using beans grown right in Laos, sandwiches are great, plus AC and free WiFi makes this place a delight.
-While living in Vientiane, this was my number 1 place for Iced or hot coffee, breakfast and lunch.
-I mean scroll up and check that photo of Iced coffee, their ice cubes were filled with milk, not water and coffee was excellent I had all over Asia.
-Lao food was on point and ambience reminds you of the 90s with Marley Monroe statue’s at the front, cool pool vibes and lit backyard.
+While living in Vientiane, this was my number 1 place for Iced or hot coffee, breakfast, and lunch.
+I mean scroll up and check that photo of Iced coffee, their ice cubes were filled with milk, not water and coffee was excellent.

-Since I was going there almost every day, staffs knew me and so did the manager.
-The story is the cafe owner used to own a cinema hall and that’s why you will notice things like movie ticket counter as restaurant bar, cinema seats as restaurant’s chairs, movie posters, light balls on the bathroom, and more quirky stuff like that.
-Senglao also has decent size backyard for your birthday parties or events.
-I just loved the ambience there.
-And the live music was relaxing too.
-Do yourself a favour and check this place out.
-It’s awesome.
+Since I was going there almost every day, the staff knew me and so did the manager.
+The story is the cafe owner used to own a cinema hall and that’s why you will notice things like movie ticket counter as restaurant bar, cinema seats as restaurant’s chairs, movie posters, light balls in the bathroom, and more quirky stuff like that.
+Senglao also has a decent size backyard for your birthday parties or events.
+I just loved the ambiance there and without a doubt, it has become one of my best cafes in vientiane.
+Do yourself a favor and check this place out!

 Open 7 days 11 AM- 10 PM